-Substance Use Management for Harm Reduction offers the invitation to really look at your using, drinking or other behaviors, to be curious and honest about the context and impact of these behaviors, and to experiment with making changes.
+Harm Reduction offers the invitation to really look at your using, drinking or other behaviors, to be curious and honest about the context and impact of these behaviors, and to experiment with making changes.

 There are two ways to learn more about the program and begin the screening process:

 Location: Harm Reduction groups are provided at Whitman-Walker at 1525 and Max Robinson Center.
 Due to current COVID-19 restrictions, ALL groups are currently being provided virtually.
 Individual therapy has the option for virtual or in-person daytime sessions.